shesha-io/docs.shesha/docs/fundamentals/configurable-form-lifecycle.md

 Also, the Shesha public JavaScript API has been extended with new functions which allow to simplify operations with default endpoints, let’s run through them;

--   The **defaultApiEndpoints** property added to the form instance.
-It contains default CRUD endpoints of the current entity type specified on the form settings.
+-   The **defaultApiEndpoints** property added to the form instance contains default CRUD endpoints of the current entity type specified on the form settings.
 See below Code example:
 ``` ts
 const getSubmitterEndpoint = async () => {
     return data?.id